 If you have successfully stopped using opioids, then you are now at risk for relapsing.
 When someone is addicted to an opioid and experiences a relapse, it means that they resume using the drug after they have stopped for some time.
 It does not always happen, but without the proper support and guidance, it’s unfortunately very common.
 As the body starts to become used to functioning normally without opioids in your system, its tolerance for the drug also begins to lower.
 When a person is in the grips of their substance abuse, they may have been using very high amounts of their drug of choice because they have build up a tolerance to the drug.
 So when they get sober their tolerance goes down.
 When relapse happens and a person goes back to using opioids, they overestimate the amount of the drug they will need to feel the effect.
 This commonly leads to overdose and death.
 According to the CDC, in 2018 alone almost 70%, more than 67,000, drug overdose deaths involved an opioid.
 Getting professional treatment for opioid addiction as quickly as possible is critical on the road to recovery.

 Professional Treatment for Opioid Addiction

 If you or someone you love is struggling with the disease of addiction, being part of a statistic in this opioid epidemic does not have to be the end of your story.
 You can be treated, and you can recover from your addiction and lead a happy, fulfilled life.
 Our team of qualified professionals is available 24/7 to answer any questions or concerns you may have.
 It is time to put the pain and misery of addiction in your past and rebuild your life into something you are proud of.
 Now is the time to make the change.
-We, at Evoke Wellness MA, want to help you do it!
+We, at Evoke Wellness at Cohasset, want to help you do it!